 APS remuneration reports

-A remuneration survey of Australian Public Service (APS) employees is conducted annually.
-The survey provides participating APS agencies with agency-specific and APS-wide data that informs their remuneration practices.
+A census of APS employee remuneration is conducted annually.
+The census provides participating agencies with agency-specific and APS-wide data that informs their remuneration practices.

 Allowance subscription service

 We provide an allowance subscription service on a fee-for-service basis which updates a range of employment-related allowances.